noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 - `and(filter,filter,...)`: Conjunction of filters (can be nested)
 - `or(filter,filter,...)`: Disjunction of filters (can be nested)

-Like in the case of SELECT clauses, multiple comma-separated conditions may be added and will be `AND`-ed, i.e., they will be considered for filtering if all of them are evaluated :strong:`True`.
+As an argument to the `filter`, it is possible to add either a single value or a list of values; in both cases, operators are used to determine a condition and only items matching all of the filters will be included in the answer to the query (implicit `AND`).
+Like in the case of SELECT clauses, multiple comma-separated conditions may be provided.
+As an example, the following queries use a value and a list of values, respectively:

+* :literal:`where=smetadata.capacity.gt.100` returns only parking lots with more than 100 parking spaces
+* :literal:`where=smetadata.capacity.gt.100,smetadata.municipality.eq."Bolzano -
+  Bozen"` same as previous query, but only parking lots in Bolzano are shown.